 rocotostat command should look like this:

 When the workflow runs to completion, all tasks will be marked as SUCCEEDED.
-The log files from the tasks
+The log file for each task

 $EXPTDIR/log.
-If any tasks fail, the corresponding log file can be checked for error
+If any task fails, the corresponding log file can be checked for error

 messages.
 Optional arguments for the